1313e/CMasher/docs/source/user/usage.rst

 Colormap overviews
 ------------------
 To allow for colormaps to be more easily compared with each other, *CMasher* can create colormap overviews of a given collection of colormaps, like those shown on the :ref:`introduction`; :ref:`sequential`; and :ref:`diverging` pages.
-This is done with the :func:`~cmasher.create_cmap_overview` function, which takes a list of colormaps, and creates an overview with their colored and grey-scaled versions, sorted on type and name (by default).
+This is done with the :func:`~cmasher.create_cmap_overview` function, which takes a list of colormaps, and creates an overview with their colored and gray-scaled versions, sorted on type and name (by default).
+Showing the grayscale versions of the colormaps can be turned off with :pycode:`show_grayscale=False`.
 Colormap overview figures are ideal for webpages or documents, as their horizontal resolution is always the same (i.e., 640px for SVG, or 1,600px for other formats).
 Adding or removing colormaps from the overview solely affects its vertical resolution, which is adjusted automatically such that each entry always has the same resolution.
+Using :pycode:`show_grayscale=False` and/or setting the `wscale` and `hscale` arguments will modify this resolution accordingly.

 The colormaps shown in an overview can be sorted/ordered in a number of different ways.
 By default, the colormaps are separated into their types (as determined by :func:`~cmasher.get_cmap_type`), and sorted on their name in alphabetical order (use :pycode:`sort=None` to not sort the colormaps).